openscope/openscope/documentation/airport-guides/einn.md

 | 24 | 2D, 3D | RNAV Standard Arrival Chart RWY 24 – ICAO | [EINN AD 2.24-8](http://iaip.iaa.ie/iaip/Published%20Files/AIP%20Files/AD/Chart%20Files/EINN/EI_AD_2_EINN_24-8_en.pdf) | 31 Jan 2019 |

 ### Other aerodromes of interest
-The videomap includes the position of the following aerodromes within the Shannon CTA, including:
+The videomap includes the position of the following aerodromes within or around the Shannon CTA, including:
 * Coonagh Aerodrome (EICN)
+* Cork Airport (EICK)
+* Galway Airport (EICM)
+* Kerry Airport (EIKY)

 ##### Coonagh Aerodrome, EICN
 A privately owned airfield, and home of Limerick Flying Club.

 Runway 10/28, Bituminous, 416 m (1,365 ft)

+##### Cork Airport, EICK
+The second largest of the three principal airports in Ireland, it is located 7 km from Cork city centre.

+Runway 16/34, Asphalt, 2,133 m (6,998 ft)
+Runway 07/25, Concrete/Asphalt, 1,310 m (4,298 ft)

+##### Galway Airport, EICN
+Located in Carnmore, 7 km from Galway city centre.
+No scheduled passenger service has operated out of the aiport since 2011, and due to its short runway it can only handle turboprops, business jets and GA aircraft.
+It is home to Galway Flying Club.

+Runway 08/26, Asphalt, 1,289 m (4,230 ft)

+##### Kerry Airport
+Located in Farranfore, 13 km from Killarney.

+Runway 08/26, Asphalt, 2,000 m (6,562 ft)

 ### Restricted Airspace